victormoreira92/number_guessing/README.md

 # Number Guessing Game

 ## Description
+This is a simple **Command Line Interface (CLI) game** inspired of https://roadmap.sh/projects/number-guessing-game.
+<br><br>
-This is a simple **Command Line Interface (CLI) game** where the computer randomly selects a number between **1 and 100**, and the user has to guess it within a limited number of attempts.
+In this application a number between **1 and 100** is randomly select, and the user has to guess it within a limited number of attempts.
+<br><br>
 The game includes different difficulty levels, a hint system, and a timer to track the user's performance.
+<br><br>
 The game will continue until the user either guesses the number correctly or runs out of attempts.
 Additionally, the user has the option to play multiple rounds.

 ## Features
 - **Difficulty Levels**: Choose from easy, medium, or hard mode, each with a different number of allowed guesses.